penut85420/Slightly-sweet-sour/README.md

 ## Self introduction

-This is Slightly Sweet Sour,a student from Taiwan.Friendly, stingy, willful, cute and sweet!
+This is Slightly Sweet Sour, a student from Taiwan.
+Friendly, stingy, willful, cute and sweet!
-It tastes like lemon, sweet and sour, refreshing and annoying,so here my name from,Slightly Sweet Sour.
+It tastes like lemon, sweet and sour, refreshing and annoying, so here my name from, Slightly Sweet Sour.

 Here are some I intrested about:
   - Coding & Games